-Chart D shows cumulative standardised mortality rates for 2018 and for the previous ten years compared to the 2008-2017 average.
+Chart D shows cumulative standardised mortality rates for the first quarter of 2019 and for the previous ten years compared to the 2009-2018 average.
 (The calculation method is described in Section 4.2 of Working Paper 111.)
 Chart D2 shows the same information in a different format and may be easier for those with colour vision deficiency.

-Chart D: Cumulative standardised mortality rate (cSMR) compared to the 2008-2017 average
+Chart D: Cumulative standardised mortality rate (cSMR) compared to the 2009-2018 average

 All years have a value of 0% at the start of the year, by definition, as there has been no mortality at that point of the year.
 If mortality improvements had been constant throughout the period considered then the lines for each year would form a "fan", with the end-year values decreasing steadily from year to year.
-While we see a decrease of this sort from 2008 to 2011, there is no clear pattern to the end-year values for later years, as mortality has been volatile with low improvements.
+While we see a decrease of this sort from 2009 to 2011, there is no clear pattern to the end-year values for later years, as mortality has been volatile with low improvements.
 Mortality for complete calendar years was lowest in 2014.

-Chart D shows that cumulative standardised mortality in 2018 is below the ten-year average, despite heavy mortality in the first quarter, and is similar to mortality in 2017; i.e. the mortality improvement between 2017 and 2018 has been close to zero.
+Chart D shows that cumulative standardised mortality in 2019 is well below the ten-year average, and is similar to mortality in 2014.

-Chart E shows the cumulative annual standardised mortality improvement (also described in Section 4.2 of Working Paper 111) for 2018 and for the previous ten years.
+Chart E shows the cumulative annual standardised mortality improvement (also described in Section 4.2 of Working Paper 111) for 2019 and for the previous ten years.
 Chart E2 shows the same information in a different format and may be easier for those with colour vision deficiency.